Numerical approximation of the first $p$-Laplace eigenpair: Introduction

 In the one-dimensional case, we can characterize the first eigenpair of the $p$-Laplacian explicitly.
-This is the only case for which we know the explicit eigenpairs for any $p \in [2, \infty]$, as derived by Lindqvist \cite{LindqvistEig} and Edmunds \& Lang \cite{GenTrig} using generalized trigonometry.
+This is the only case for which we know the explicit eigenpairs for any $p \in [2, \infty]$, as derived by Lindqvist~\cite{Lindqvist1993} and Edmunds \& Lang~\cite{EdmundsLang2015} using generalized trigonometry.
 For our numerical purposes, these explicit expressions of the eigenpairs allow us to test the performance of our numerical schemes on exact solutions.

 Numerically, we may use the inverse-power method to update the eigenvalue and eigenpair alongside one another.
-In Euclidean domains, Bozorgnia \cite{InvPower} proved convergence to the unique first eigenpair by alternately updating $\lamp$ and $\up$.
-However, existing numerical approaches are not robust against large $p$ and numerical literature which considers surface domains is presented for specialized cases.
-El Soufi et al.~\cite{sphereEval} numerically approximate the first eigenpair for low $p$ values on the unit sphere by discretizing the radially symmetric ordinary differential equation.
-Lanza et al.~\cite{Lanza2025} consider surfaces represented as graphs also for low $p$ values, primarily $p \in (1,2)$.
-Finite element, constrained descent, and spline-based formulations \cite{BognarSzabo,Horak2011,Patra,BiezunerBrownErcoleMartins2012} have all been implemented for Euclidean domains, but report results only for small values of $p$ (up to about $p = 10$).
-Recently, Bozorgnia et al. \cite{BozorgniaBungertTenbrinck2024} introduced a monotone scheme specifically for the $p=\infty$ case and report results on planar domains.
-To our knowledge, no works have yet bridged the gap between (small) finite $p$ and the $p \to \infty$ limit.
+In Euclidean domains, Bozorgnia~\cite{Bozorgnia2016} proved convergence to the unique first eigenpair by alternately updating $\lamp$ and $\up$.
+Existing numerical approaches are however not robust against large $p$ values on general domains.
+Additionally, numerical literature which considers surface domains for $p > 2$ is presented for specialized cases.
+For example, El Soufi et al.~\cite{ElSoufietal2012} numerically approximate the first eigenpair for low $p$ values on the unit sphere by discretizing the radially symmetric ordinary differential equation.
+Lanza et al.~\cite{Lanzaetal2025} consider surfaces represented as graphs also for low $p$ values, primarily $p \in (1,2)$.
+Finite element, constrained descent, and spline-based formulations~\cite{Biezuneretal2012,BognarSzabo2003,Horak2011,Patraetal2019} have all been implemented for Euclidean domains, but report eigenpairs only for small values of $p$ (up to about $p = 10$).
+However, Biezuner et al.~\cite{Biezuneretal2012} show computed eigenvalues up to $p=290$ for the restricted case of Euclidean unit balls.
+Recently, Bozorgnia et al.~\cite{Bozorgniaetal2024} introduced a monotone scheme specifically for the $p=\infty$ case and report results on planar domains.
+To our knowledge, no works have yet bridged the gap between (small) finite $p$ and the $p \to \infty$ limit for the principal eigenpair on different domains.